Celebrating Heritage with the African American Heritage SocietyPRESENTED ON JAN 06, 2018

 ON DEC 12, 2015

 Every boundary forms a political position and depending on this posture, a boundary can transform the world or it can preserve the status quo.
 This is why the most important question for me as an artist is what position do I express through my work?

 MOST RECENT POST

 I like to think, listen, instigate, create, ask questions and travel inside my on mind or around the world.
 I love my wife, my life and my dogs.

 Hello!
 I have a wide gamut of interests and passions.
 I particularly enjoy community building, preparing food with great wine, and sharing space with all walks of life.
 Connect with me, I would love to be apart of your journey.
 Xo

-I am a contributing editor for the PSC student publication The Corsair.
-I am currently pursuing a B.A.S. degree in Business and Management with a concentration on Graphic Design at Pensacola State College (PSC) and have received an A.A. in journalism from the same school.
-I have had the pleasure of living and traveling throughout the U.S. and abroad.
-Experiencing each of these culturally rich locations has inspired my passion for people and their stories.
-I welcome opportunities to expand upon my knowledge and love for storytelling while always challenging myself to grow as a journalist.
-In my spare time, I enjoy being active in the community by volunteering with PKN Pensacola and the non-profit organization Open Books Bookstore and the Prison Book Project.
+Rebecca is currently available for freelance work and can be found regularly contributing to the Pensacola News Journal.
+She is a former contributing editor for the Pensacola State College (PSC) student publication The Corsair.
+She is currently pursuing a B.A.S. degree in business and management with a concentration in graphic design at PSC and has received an A.A. in journalism from the same school.
+She has lived and traveled throughout the U.S. and abroad.
+Experiencing each of these culturally rich locations has inspired her to expand upon her love for storytelling.
+In her spare time, she enjoys being active in the community by volunteering with PKN Pensacola and the non-profit organization Open Books Bookstore and the Prison Book Project.